Forcing axioms for $\lambda$-complete $\mu^+$-C.C: Forcing axiom - non equivalence

-\begin{remark} If in clause $(A)(e)(\alpha)$ we demand only ``$h(\delta)$ is only closed in its supremum" \then \, we get an equivalent forcing, we lose some nice properties but gain others.
+2) If in clause $(A)(e)(\alpha)$ we demand only ``$h(\delta)$ is only closed in its supremum" \then \, we get an equivalent forcing, we lose some nice properties but gain others.
 Mainly we gain in having more cases of having a lub, in particular for increasing sequence which has an upper bound, really any set of $< \mu$ members which has an upper bound; but we lose for $\Delta$-systems, i.e. \ref{c11}(6).
 Also we have to be more careful in \ref{c14}.
-We use this version in \S3. \end{remark}
+We shall use the ``closed in its supremum" version in \S3. \end{remark}